InterContinental Sydney Double Bay by IHG

 A Suburb That Sets Its Own Terms

 Double Bay has long operated on a different register from the rest of Sydney's eastern suburbs.
 The streets around Knox and Bay Streets draw a crowd that shops at independent labels, lunches on the water, and has little interest in the Bondi tourist circuit.
 Cross Street, where the InterContinental Sydney Double Bay sits at number 33, runs through this pocket with a composure that matches the suburb's general mood: unhurried, well-resourced, and disinterested in proving itself.
-For a full picture of where this property fits within the local dining and hospitality scene, see our full Double Bay restaurants guide.

 Within the IHG portfolio globally, the InterContinental brand occupies the upper tier, positioned above Holiday Inn and Crowne Plaza and meant to compete against properties like Capella Sydney and the CBD Four Seasons on service standard, if not on architectural prestige.
-What distinguishes the Double Bay address from the brand's own CBD sibling (InterContinental Sydney, in the historic Treasury Building on Macquarie Street) is precisely this suburban placement.
+What distinguishes the Double Bay address from the brand's own CBD sibling (InterContinental Sydney, in the historic Treasury Building on Macquarie Street) is its suburban placement.
 Guests are not trading on harbour-bridge views or proximity to the Opera House.
 The value proposition is neighbourhood access and a lower ambient intensity than the CBD corridor delivers.

 The Architecture and Physical Register